What Makes a Good Assessment Report in Psychology? A Psychologist’s Guide to Reports That Don’t Suck

 More information doesn’t inherently mean a better report.
 A common pitfall is including every detail from the clinical interview, even if it does not pertain to the referral question.

-💡 Ask yourself: *Does this add value?
+💡 Ask yourself: *Does this sentence or section actually add value or answer the referral question?

-4. Interpret Results—Don't Just Summarize Them
+4. Interpret Results, Don't Just Summarise Them

-5. Offer Realistic, Individualized Recommendations
+5. Offer Realistic, Individualised Recommendations

 Generic recommendations, such as “may benefit from therapy,” lack specificity and usefulness.
 Instead, your report should be actionable.
+For example:

 ✔ Specify the type of therapy.